raku

 21__

-Art that targets audiences with righteous angst will always override method and materials and will, ironically, limit its power and breadth.
-And yet, in 2024, to speak this truth to colleagues and students is to be booed off the stage.
+Art that targets audiences with righteous angst will always override method, materials and will, ironically, limiting its power and breadth.
+And yet, in 2024, to speak this truth to colleagues and students was to be booed off the stage.
 Oh well, I am exaggerating.
 To follow another course, like that of Cage, however, is to beg for social and personal isolation.
-Emotional art demands a narrow interpretation, and as this tact in variation has noble practitioners, as exemplified in Vaclav Havel’s plays, as pure art it runs a higher risk of falling from the attic shelf in time, recovery impossible.
+Emotional art demands a narrow interpretation and in variation has had noble practitioners, as exemplified in Vaclav Havel’s necessarily covertly political plays.
+As pure art such work runs a risk of falling from the attic shelf in time, recovery unlikely.

-The sound files here may be performed one at a time or as part of a mixed stereo improvisation as I have done for many years in the studio and in concert.
-Head phones or a larger sound system are necessary.
+The sound files here may be performed as stand alone files (alone) or as part of a mixed stereo improvisation as I have done for many years in the studio and in concert.
+Head phones or a larger sound system are absolutely necessary.
 Google Chrome offers easy amplitude controls.
-The tracks may be accompanied by song or speech.
-They may accompany dance, instruments or brushing one’s teeth.
+The tracks may be accompanied by song or speech, may accompany dance, instruments or brushing one’s teeth.
 In any case, they are artifacts that parallel the aesthetic of raku.
 DS 031524 Prague

 Chapter Two - Bows